 By doing so, both dry skin and oily skin will re-balance as the body removes unnecessary toxin obstructions and impurities deep inside the skin tissue membrane.

-Before you try out these two wonderful and effective vegan face masks, make sure you exfoliate your face with warm water and high-quality baking soda in order to remove dead skin cells and promote blood and lymph circulation that will automatically ignite the skin detox process.
+Before you try out these two wonderful and effective vegan face masks, make sure you exfoliate your face with warm water and high-quality baking soda to remove dead skin cells and promote blood and lymph circulation that will automatically ignite the skin detox process.

 And after you wash your face, the best protocol to follow is to massage it gently for 10 minutes with your fingertips, and then apply coconut oil as a moisturizer to finalize the detox treatment.

-Coconut oil is very healthy for skin and does wonders for skin issues, and I have seen how its antiviral and regenerative properties have healed cuts, abrasions, and skin redness almost overnight!
+Coconut oil is very healthy for the skin and does wonders for skin issues, and I have seen how its antiviral and regenerative properties have healed cuts, abrasions, and skin redness almost overnight!

 A detox facial mask that will open up pores and absorb toxins and impurities: